joaoffnogueira/joaoffnogueira/README.md

 * :leaves:Full degree in Biological Sciences

-* :school:Specialization in Teaching on Higher Education
+* :school:Specialization in Teaching at Higher Education

 * :mortar_board:Master's degree in Environmental Education